 While I like the simplicity of the Blues Junior, the tone is what it’s all about.
 Pairing this amp with a Stat or Tele will make it abundantly clear why it has the word Blues in its name.
 However, there is a little more going on here than you might expect.

-The Blues Junior is a great small tube amp for rock, blues and country.
+I’ve always loved the Fender Hot Rod Series.
+The Blues Junior is a great small tube amp for rock, blues, and country.
 What it lacks in versatility it more than makes up for in tone.
 What it does it does very well.
-That said, if metal or heavy rock is your thing you may be better served by one of the amps below.
+That said if metal or heavy rock is your thing you may be better served by one of the amps below.

-I gave this amp a hard look a few months back and ultimately decide on its bigger brother, the DSL40C.
+I gave this amp's predecessor (DSL15C) a hard look a few months back and ultimately decide on its bigger brother, the DSL40.
 Both amps are quite similar, with the power rating being one obvious difference.
-The DSL15C is also a bit smaller in size, lacks a Resonance control in favor of the Deep button, the Crunch button on the Classic Channel and the Lead 1/Lead 2 Switch on the Ultra Channel.

 Or, you can consider the next amp on my list.